ray-project/ray/doc/source/ray-air/experimental-features.rst

 Ray Train, the updated engine affects both tuning and training runs.

-The update is a refactor of the :ref:`TrialRunner <trialrunner-docstring>` uses a generic Ray actor and future manager instead of the previous ``RayTrialExecutor``.
+The update is a refactor of the :ref:`TrialRunner <trialrunner-docstring>` which uses a generic Ray actor and future manager instead of the previous ``RayTrialExecutor``.
+This manager exposes an interface to react to scheduling and task execution events, which makes it easier to maintain and develop.

-Our CI and release tests all run (and pass) with the new execution engine.
-In most cases, you should not see any change to the previous behavior.
+This is a drop-in replacement of an internal class, and you shouldn't see any change to the previous behavior.

-However, if you notice any odd behavior, you can opt out of the new execution engine and see if it resolves your problem.
+However, if you notice any odd behavior, you can opt out of the event-based execution engine and see if it resolves your problem.

 In that case, please `open an issue <https://github.com/ray-project/ray/issues/>`_ on GitHub, ideally with a reproducible script.